Call-for-Code-for-Racial-Justice/FairChange/readme.md

 **Solution:**

+**Skills & Technologies Required**

+1: The mobile application is built using React Native (it is possible to run in an emulator or Expo (https://expo.io).
+2: The backend is built using Node.js.
+This can be run locally or on the IBM Cloud (we currently run in an Openshift Cluster).
+3: The website is built using React and Google Maps (earlier versions used Leaflet maps).
+Again this can run locally or in an Openshift environment.
+4: The database is Cloudant (lite Tier) running on the IBM Cloud.
+5: The storage for videos is IBM Cloud Object Storage.
+A free tier is available.

 The solution itself focuses on the core functionality of being able to take incident alerts and video recordings from the mobile app and post them into the back-end system.
 Once posted, the incident will appear on the map view and can be clicked in order to reveal more information.
 Here is a high-level flow:

 1. The user records an incident on their mobile device.